emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 ---
 title: Ember VER Released
 author: Melanie Sumner, Kenneth Larsen
-tags: Releases, 2018, 3, VER
+tags: Releases, 2018, 3, 3.6
 responsive: true
 ---

-Today the Ember project is releasing version VER of Ember.js, Ember Data, and Ember CLI.
-This release kicks off the 3.6 beta cycle for all sub-projects.
+Today the Ember project is releasing version 3.6 of Ember.js, Ember Data, and Ember CLI.
+This release kicks off the 3.7 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

 You can read more about our general release process here: